tvtrung206/ProDataGrid/readme.md

 - When handling wheel/gesture input, rely on the built-in logic (it routes through `UpdateScroll` when `UseLogicalScrollable` is true).
 - For theme v2, ensure frozen columns and header separators are kept in sync with horizontal offset (the supplied templates already do this).
 - If you depend on stable scroll positioning with dynamic row heights, choose the estimator that matches your data set and reset it after data source changes if needed.

+## Samples

+- The sample app (`src/DataGridSample`) includes pages for pixel-perfect columns, frozen columns, large datasets, and variable-height scenarios (`Pages/*Page.axaml`).
+- Run it locally with `dotnet run --project src/DataGridSample/DataGridSample.csproj` to see templates and estimators in action.

 ## License